Living On Campus

 Whenever possible, a roommate request is honored.
 Individuals requesting each other as roommates should submit their deposits at the same time, being sure that both applicants state the roommate preference on their application.
 If a student does not request a particular roommate, they will be assigned a roommate based on the information provided on the housing application.
 When a preferred room style is no longer available, the next closest option will be assigned.
-When the residence halls are full, a wait list is developed in order of the housing deposit received date.
+When housing is full, a wait list is developed in order of the housing deposit received date.
 Western is committed to making each resident feel welcomed and included in our housing community, including an environment welcoming to all gender identities and forms of gender expression.
 Students who need special accommodation due to gender identity or expression should stop by or contact the Dean of Students Office at 307-382-1888.
 Your request will be handled through a confidential process and staff will not ask for more information than is required to meet students’ housing needs.

 Consolidation of Space

-Residents need to be aware that in order to make the best possible use of limited space in the residence halls; the college reserves the right to consolidate buildings or rooms, or assign students to a new space for a variety of reasons.
+Residents need to be aware that in order to make the best possible use of limited space in housing; the college reserves the right to consolidate buildings or rooms, or assign students to a new space for a variety of reasons.
 Every effort will be made to accommodate the current resident’s needs; however, room consolidation may be necessary if there is a large demand for rooms, or if rooms need to be closed due to cleaning or maintenance purposes.

 The following are the main items we suggest you bring with you: